Vegan Fashion Brand: Natalie Dean's "Beyond Skin"

 It was a real moment of elation and pride when Natalie Portman wore Beyond Skin in V for Vendetta and then to both the Oscars and the Golden Globes.
 It gave us great exposure, put us on the map and got us noticed.
 Once you have a breakthrough like that it makes the path a little easier as people are more willing to listen and engage with your story.

-- Where do you see the future of sustainable fashion and footwear headed?
+Where do you see the future of vegan fashion brands and footwear headed?

 We have been incredibly fortunate to have been around for over 16 years and during this time have seen green issues move further up the agenda as more people choose to adopt greener and more ethical lifestyles.
 Media support has been paramount to this new sense of social responsibility.
 I feel it has been one of the main contributors to this massive growth of ethical consumerism and have the media to thank for much of our own success.